Backpacking The Balkans – The Ultimate Guide To Balkans Travel in 2018

 If you are reading this from a country outside the EU, Australia, US or Canada then please check your countries government website for travel visa requirements for all of the individual Balkan countries you wish to visit.

 Please note that Serbia you are required to register with the police within 24 hours of arriving.
 Your hotel, hostel or Air B n B host will usually take care of this formality but it is up to you to ensure that it does get done and that you retain the registration card as failure to do so could cause you problems upon exiting the country.
+Also note that there are tensions between Serbia and Kosova and border crossings are closed (see below).
+If you attempt to enter Serbia with a Kosova stamp on your passport, you may encounter some difficulties.

 There are several land borders and crossing points at which to cross from each neighboring state to the next and the crossings are usually relatively painless.
 If you are crossing by bus, a border control officer will often board the vehicle and collect all passports for inspection and stamping; on many occasions, you will not even need to get off the bus.
 Random searches are sometimes made although these are seldom particularly thorough.
 I have heard anecdotal stories of travellers perceived to be of Islamic descent coming in for tougher times upon entering certain countries and of American tourist been subjected to low-level bullying at the hands of Serbian border police.